Research fields + Expertise

 Innovative perinatal care models

-We want to develop, implement and evaluate a sustainable and interprofessional model to improve transitional care and support for families with a premature child.
+We develop, implement and evaluate a interprofessional model to improve transitional care and support for families with a premature child.

-We also validate the ‘Bern Pain Scale for Neonates’ (BSN), a multidimensional method of evaluating pain that has been adopted throughout Europe.
-It allows practitioners to detect and identify pain in newborn babies and quickly treat or alleviate it.
+In another study we are validating the ‘Bern Pain Scale for Neonates’ (BSN), a multidimensional method of evaluating pain that has been adopted throughout Europe.
+It allows practitioners to identify pain in newborn babies and adequately treat or alleviate it.

 Perinatal health of socially disadvantaged groups

-We want to carry out a quantitative assessment of female asylum seekers’ access to perinatal healthcare in Europe and ascertain their health-related needs.
-This will help bring about significant improvements to the range and use of perinatal healthcare in Europe.
+We carry out a quantitative assessment of female asylum seekers’ access to perinatal healthcare in Europe and assess their health-related needs.
+This will help to significantly improve the range and use of perinatal healthcare of socially disadvantaged women in Europe.

 Metabolic disorders during pregnancy

-We are examining whether obesity in pregnancy – with its links to secondary conditions such as diabetes and high blood pressure – increases the risk of birth complications and how to provide optimal support for obese women during pregnancy and childbirth.
-The results are designed to help public health authorities draw up policies to prevent obesity.
+We are examining whether obesity in pregnancy together with comorbid diabetes and high blood pressure increases the risk of birth complications.
+We are exploring the means of how to provide optimal support for obese women during pregnancy and childbirth.
+The findings will help to inform public health authorities' obesity prevention policies.